• Skip to primary navigation

 closeup of two homemade pop tarts on a baking rack, the top on frosted

-While the filling is cooling, roll the pie dough to ⅛ inch thick.
+While the filling is cooling, roll the pie dough to ⅛ inch thick, and then cut it into 12 rectangles.
+Reshape and recut the dough if needed.

 Best Fruit Filling for Homemade Pop Tarts